jolana-veneny/nightmare/modules/00-intro/unit_01.md

 ## Strings

-C-strings(!!!!) the bane of student programmers worldwide, but they are not really that bad if you remember that string is simply an array of characters that is null terminated.
+C-strings(!!!!) the bane of student programmers worldwide (but the best friend of exploit devs), are not really that bad if you remember that string is simply an array of characters that is null terminated.
 In its most pedantic usage, we can declare a string as an array in the standard sense.